johnpuddephatt/collaborativehousing/_drafts/2022-03-14-what-floats-your-boat-community-led-moorings-do.md

 ---
 layout: post
-title: What floats your boat?- community-led Moorings do.
+title: Community-led Moorings and what they can offer.
 image: "/uploads/screenshot-2022-03-14-at-20-25-43-plan-to-stop-boaters-being-forgotten-and-improve-waterways-to-launch.png"
 tags:
 - Community-led moorings